-Health or Capacity Development Benefit Priority Points Maximum Contaminant Level (MCL)/Treatment Technique Requirements Maximum allowable levels are established for those parameters which m be detrimental to public health.
-Detected contaminant levels in excess of 80% of the MCL within the past 4 years may qualify the project for rankin under this category. ay a.
+Health or Capacity Development Benefit Priority Points Maximum Contaminant Level (MCL)/Treatment Technique Requirement Maximum allowable levels are established for those parameters which m be detrimental to public health.
+Detected contaminant levels in excess of 80% of the MCL within the past 4 years may qualify the project for rankin under this category. nay a.
 Acute Health Effects - Microbiological, nitrate, etc. 130 b.
-Chronic Health Effects - Arsenic, manganese, selenium, uranium, et .c.
+Chronic Health Effects - Arsenic, manganese, selenium, uranium, e tc.
 115 c.
-Lead and copper 100 Critical Capacity Development.
-These projects would be for the development, construction or modifications of the public water system to correct major deficiencies relating to the design standards in Title 179 NA 2-007.
+Lead and copper 100 2.
+Critical Capacity Development.
+These projects would be for the development, construction or modifications of the public water system to correct major deficiencies relating to the design standards in Title 179 N. 2-007.
 Projects include: Backup wells/sources for single well PWSs

 Replacement of significantly aged or deteriorated major infrastructure, including wells and storage.
 The eligibility of a project for assignment of this priority point subcategory will be made at the discretion of the director.
-3. Sustainability Factors.
-These projects would address upgrade to and/or the replacement of existing major infrastructure, such as: Supply Wells, Ground or Elevated Storage Major Treatment Plant Renovations Major Distribution System Replacement projects (Replacement project phases are at least a minimum of 50% of the overall project cost) 55 4.
-Secondary Contaminant Level (SMCL) .
-Recommended maximum levels are set for parameters which are not harmful to health but make the water undesirable for use.
+3. replacement of existing major infrastructure, such as: 55 Supply Wells, Ground or Elevated Storage Major Treatment Plant Pennyations Major Treatment Plant Renovations Major Distribution System Replacement projects (Replacement project phases are at least a minimum of 50% of the overall project cost) 40 4.
+40 are set for parameters which are not harmful to health but make the water undesirable for use.
 Project would enhance water quality and include disinfection.
-40 5.
+05 5.
 System Design Deficiencies.
-These projects would be for the development, construction or modifications of the public water system to or prevent deficiencies relating to the Design Standards in Title 179 NAC 7.
-Projects would address: Inadequate source capacity Inadequate distribution pressure/storage 25 6.
+These projects would be for the development, 25 construction or modifications of the public water system to or prevent deficiencies relating to the Design Standards in Title 179 NAC 7.
+Projects would address: Inadequate source capacity Inadequate distribution pressure/storage 6.
 Other Factors.
-These projects would address other water supply system concerns such as: Replacement or rehabilitation of other minor system components that are aged and/or have exceeded design life Controls/automation to improve operational efficiency Security measures and/or Standby Power Chlorine and/or Fluoride Feed Systems 10 ii) Financial Impacts.
+These projects would address other water supply system 10 concerns such as: Replacement or rehabilitation of other minor system components that are aged and/or have exceeded design life Controls/automation to improve operational efficiency Security measures and/or Standby Power Chlorine and/or Fluoride Feed Systems - , ii) Financial Impacts.
 This category addresses the financial impact of the proposed project on the users that will provide the revenue to repay the loan.
 Priority points are awarded according to the annual cost of the loan per person as a percentage of the median household income (MHI).
 A 20-year loan shall be assumed with the interest rate based on the minimum effective interest rate of the DWSRF Program.

-Annual Loan Costs Per Person as a Percentage of Median Household Income Priority Points
+Annual Loan Costs Per Person as a Percentage of Median

+Household Income Points

 Greater than 0.8 Percent 45

 Greater than 0.6 to 0.8 Percent 35

 Greater than 0.4 to 0.6 Percent 25

 Greater than 0.2 to 0.4 Percent 15

 Less than or equal to 0.2 Percent 5